-Berries and vinegar might sound like odd partners, but they’re actually wonderful together.
-When you combine sweet spring strawberries with a reduction of Balsamic vinegar, the flavors are fantastic, making for an easy and healthy dessert for anytime you can get good fresh strawberries.
+Strawberries with Balsamic syrup might sound like odd partners, but they’re truly wonderful together.
+When you combine sweet spring strawberries with the natural tangy sweetness Balsamic vinegar reduction, the flavors are fantastic.
+It’s an easy and healthy dessert for anytime you can get good fresh strawberries.

 How to Use Balsamic Reduction (Syrup)

 Balsamic reduction is useful in so many ways.

 - Squirt a little over roast green beans and onions or other roast vegetables to dress before serving

 - Add a squiggly line to dress a plate, like in a fancy restaurant

 - Drip it onto toasted baguette smeared with soft goat cheese for an appetizer (add figs if in season)

 - Use it as a sauce for roast or grilled salmon or chicken

 - Garnish pureed soups